purplebugs/eik-search/README.md

 npm start
 ```

-Verify the app is working by navigating to
+Check the app is working by verifying some text output is displayed when navigating to

 ```
 http://localhost:3000/
 ```

-There should be some text output displayed.